HenriSchulte-MS/AzureGenomicsWorkshop/Prerequisites - Before the hands-on lab.md

 1. In order to complete this workshop on Azure you need to have a Microsoft Account (E.g. outlook, live, hotmail).
 You should not use your organizational credentials, as it might not work properly.

-1. Some parts of the Azure user interface are currently only supported in the Microsoft Edge or Google Chrome browser.
-Please make sure you have either installed to be able to complete the hands-on lab.
+1. The Azure Portal currently functions best in Microsoft Edge or Google Chrome.
+We recommend you use eihter of these browsers during the hands-on labs for an optimal experience.

 1. For this workshop we are providing you with an Azure Pass, which is a time limited credit to use Azure services.
 We will provide you with a promo code for the workshop.
 The passes can be redeemed by following the process here: https://www.microsoftazurepass.com/Home/HowTo?Length=5.